jane212/RAMS_API/README.md

 Getting measure and routeId is fundamental for using this system to get any other attributes you want.
 ALWAYS check your results on the map to see if your location is on the correct route and direction.

-### b. using measure and routeId to get any attributes you want
+### b. using "measure" and "routeId" to get any attributes you want

 https://gis.iowadot.gov/ramsa/rest/services/lrs/MapServer/exts/LRSServer/networkLayers/0/queryAttributeSetd